cihanb/sample-climate-risk-with-location-intelligence/README.md

 To get started, ensure you set up your env (env_setup.sh for bash users) and run the climate_risk_data_with_cod.py.
 The sample uses a small list of random addresses to build a job, then retrieve climate risk scores, and finally  saves the output to a cod_output.csv file.

+# Getting Started
+Ensure to have pandas, python_loadenv, requests available in your python env (or run env_setup.sh).
+And ensure to have credentials for Moody's Climate on Demand.
+Copy sample.env to .env and specify the following settings in the ".env" file. userID = 'your_CoD_username/email' password = 'your_CoD_password' baseURL = 'your_URL_for_CoD' tenantName = 'your_CoD_tenant_name'

 Enjoy.